guidokessels/xwing-data/README.md

 ## What's included

+This repository contains data and images for the following components:
+- Ships
+- Pilots
+- Upgrades
+- Conditions
+- Core Sets and Expansion Packs
+- Reference Cards
+- Damage Decks

 There are two top-level directories; `data` and `images`.

 ### data

-The `data` folder contains all X-Wing data; pilots, upgrades, damage decks, expansion packs, etc.
+The `data` folder contains all X-Wing data in JSON format.

 ### images

-The `images` folder contains images for each card, product and faction.
+The `images` folder contains images for each card, product, faction, etc.

 ## Usage